 Michelle Baikie and other Labrador Inuit artists' work was on displayed at The Rooms during the MUN Inuit Studies Conference in October 2016.
 Michelle's image The Spirit Drummer and The Hunter was exhibited at The Rooms Art Gallery from Oct 8th to January 15, 2017.
-It will travel to Halifax, NS, Winnipeg, MB and Charlottetown, PEI for the next two years.
+It was exhibited at Halifax, NS, Winnipeg, MB and Windsor, ON.

 Please check the link at Visual Arts News: http://visualartsnews.ca/listings/the-rooms/ for further information.
 The Rooms link: https://www.therooms.ca/exhibits/coming-soon/sakkijajuk-art-and-craft-from-nunatsiavut and checkout the podcast on Sunday Edition with Heather Igloliorte on SakKijajuk: Art and Craft from Nunatsiavut on Labrador Artists.
 Check out the link: http://www.cbc.ca/radio/popup/audio/listen.html?autoPlay=true&clipIds&mediaIds=926434371929&contentarea=radio&subsection1=radio1&subsection2=currentaffairs&subsection3=the_sunday_edition&contenttype=audio&title=2017%2F04%2F23%2F1.4076372-sterling-silver-teapots-digital-photos-and-wood-carvings-as-inuit-art%3F&contentid=1.4076372